openai-translator/openai-translator/README.md

 ### Install Manually

 1. Go to the [Latest Release](https://github.com/yetone/openai-translator/releases/latest) page and download the corresponding chip's `.dmg` installation package.
+Note: Use aarch64 version for Apple Silicon machines and run `xattr` command below.
 2. Double click the downloaded file to install it.
 3. Ready to use!